 - An additional section of one of the above types will be included with each test.
-Although this section will not affect a tester’s score, it will not be identifiable by the testers in any way, forcing them to complete it as if it were a regular test section.
-This variable section as it is used by LSAC to pretest questions and new question-type variations for upcoming tests.
+Although this section will not affect a tester’s score, it is not identifiable by the testers in any way, forcing them to complete it as if it were a scored section.
+This variable section is designed to pretest questions and new question-types for upcoming tests.

-The LSAT also includes an unscored writing sample, and as of June 2019, the this portion of the test is administered separately from the multiple-choice test at a time and place of each test-taker’s choosing.
+The LSAT also includes an unscored writing sample, and, as of June 2019, this portion of the test is administered separately from the multiple-choice test at a time and place of each test-taker’s choosing.
 Visit LSAC’s Writing FAQs page for complete details on this process.

-The LSAT is defined primarily by both its rigor and its pace.
+The LSAT is defined primarily by both its rigor and its pace—in other words, the format of the LSAT is designed to increase its difficulty.
 Every section forces students to process information of varying types and in varying formats while operating under severe time constraints.
 Combined with its nearly three-hour length, that challenge makes for a tough afternoon.

-This is exemplified by the Analytical Reasoning section, which presents students with several scenarios of varying types; each scenario contains a number of rules, which interact in multifarious and convoluted ways.
+This is exemplified by the Analytical Reasoning (or Logic Games) section, which presents students with several scenarios of varying types; each scenario contains a number of rules, which interact in multifarious and convoluted ways.
 Students must plot out each scenario and answer questions that either introduce new information or require them to deduce certain immutable facts about the overall scenario, all while remembering to keep an eye on the clock.
 If this sounds challenging, that’s because it is!
-Fortunately, our LSAT programs focus heavily on mastering strategies for each distinct question-type, with the primary emphasis placed on the sections with which each individual student needs the most practice; you’ll go into test day fully prepared for the unique challenges of the LSAT.
+Fortunately, our LSAT test preparation programs focus heavily on mastering strategies for each distinct question-type, with the primary emphasis placed on the sections for which each individual student needs the most practice.
+After going through our LSAT test prep, you’ll go into test day ready for the unique challenges of the LSAT.

 Test-takers receive a raw score for the test which is simply equal to the number of questions correctly answered.
 The LSAT does not deduct points for incorrect answers.